teckmill/ai-fashion/README.md

 # AI Fashion Assistant 👔👗

 A modern, intelligent fashion assistant that helps users create personalized outfits, manage their wardrobe, and develop their personal style.
-Built with vanilla JavaScript, HTML5, and CSS3, this application provides an intuitive and feature-rich experience for fashion enthusiasts.
+Built with PHP, MySQL, and modern JavaScript, this application provides a comprehensive fashion experience with real-time product recommendations and style insights.

 ![AI Fashion Assistant Demo](demo.gif) *(Add your demo gif here)*

 ## ✨ Features

 ### 🎯 Core Features

-#### AI-Powered Outfit Generator
-- Personalized outfit recommendations based on:
-  - Body measurements and type
-  - Style preferences
-  - Occasion
-  - Season
-  - Color preferences
-- Weather-appropriate suggestions using real-time weather data
-- Detailed styling tips and advice

 #### 👕 Virtual Wardrobe
 - Digital inventory of your clothing items